masipila/openhab-spot-price-optimizer/doc/Entso-E-example.md

 // Influx database connection parameters must be configured in config.js
 // Entso-E bidding zone and authentication token must be configured in config.js

 // Load modules.
-CarunaTariffCalculator is optional and needed only if you want to calculate Caruna tariff.
-DateHelper = require('openhab-spot-price-optimizer/date-helper.js');
 Entsoe = require('openhab-spot-price-optimizer/entsoe.js');
 Influx = require('openhab-spot-price-optimizer/influx.js');
-CarunaTariffCalculator = require('openhab-spot-price-optimizer/caruna-tariff-calculator.js');

-// Create objects. tariffCalculator is optional and needed only if you want to calculate Caruna tariff. dh = new DateHelper.DateHelper();
+// Create objects.
 entsoe = new Entsoe.Entsoe();
 influx = new Influx.Influx();
-tariffCalculator = new CarunaTariffCalculator.CarunaTariffCalculator();

-// Get date range in the correct format for Entso-E API, fetch spot prices and save them to influxDB as 'SpotPrice' start = dh.getEntsoStart();
-end = dh.getEntsoEnd();
-vat = 1.24; // Multiplier for VAT.
-Adjust this to your country or leave as 1.0. spotPrices = entsoe.getSpotPrices(start, end, vat);
+// Multiplier for VAT.
+Adjust this to your country or leave as 1.0. vat = 1.24;

+// Fetch spot prices from yesterday 00:00 to day after tomorrow 00:00.
+Save them as 'SpotPrice'. start = time.toZDT('00:00').minusDays(1);
+end = time.toZDT('00:00').plusDays(2);
+spotPrices = entsoe.getSpotPrices(start, end, vat);
 influx.writePoints('SpotPrice', spotPrices);

-// The following part of the code is optional.
-It calculates the tariff using Caruna Espoo Season Distribution prices.
-// You can remove this or replace it with your own calculation logic.

-dayPrice = 4.18;
-nightPrice = 1.71;
-tax = 2.729372;

-h1 = dh.getMidnight('start');
-h2 = dh.getMidnight('stop');

-distributionPrices = tariffCalculator.getSeasonDistributionPrices(h1, h2, dayPrice, nightPrice, tax);
-influx.writePoints('DistributionPrice', distributionPrices);

-totalPrices = tariffCalculator.getTotalPrices(spotPrices, dayPrice, nightPrice, tax);
-influx.writePoints('TotalPrice', totalPrices);
 ```

 ## Validate the results by checking the data in Influx Data Explorer